FAQ: How do I keep the list numbers in order?

 Line break illustration

-Alongside the formatting toolbar buttons, there a variety of keyboard shortcuts that will facilitate your content organisation.
-If you are not comfortable with keyboard shortcuts, get comfortable with the process via the toolbar before you attempt using the keyboard shortcuts.
+Alongside the formatting toolbar buttons, there are a variety of keyboard shortcuts that will facilitate your content organisation.
+If you are not comfortable with keyboard shortcuts, you can get acquainted with the process through the formatting toolbar, first.
+There is no button on the toolbar for a line break.

 Any questions or feedback?
 Do reach out and let us know.